What is the impact of the new Belgian Companies and Associations Code on M&A transactions?

 The BCAC introduces new obligations to be taken into account when preparing (or examining) the share register of the target company.
 The new Code significantly extends the information which will be legally required to be included in share registers.
 The share register will have to mention, amongst others, the aggregate number of shares issued (divided by classes as the case may be), together with the voting and economic rights attached to these shares.
 As mentioned above, statutory restrictions on the transferability of shares will have to be recorded in the share register while contractual restrictions will have to be recorded if requested by at least one party to the contract.

 The new Code extends the existing regime applicable to NV/SA in case of transfer of not fully paid-up shares to the BV / SRL: both seller(s) and purchaser(s) are jointly and severally liable towards the target company and third parties for the portion of the shares that is not fully paid-up at the time of the transfer.

 The financial assistance restriction prevents companies from advancing funds, granting loans or security in view of financing the acquisition of its own shares by a candidate purchaser, subject to certain “safe harbour” exceptions rarely used in practice given the applicable burdensome and restrictive conditions.

-The existing financial assistance regime continues to apply under the BCCA (also to the BV / SRL) but infractions will no longer be punished by criminal sanctioned.
-The BCCA furthermore softens some of the conditions for the “safe harbour” exceptions (including abolishment of the obligation to publish the full report of the management body), which might result in an increased use of the “safe harbour” regime.
+The existing financial assistance regime continues to apply under the BCAC (also to the BV / SRL) but infractions will no longer be punished by criminal sanctioned.
+The BCAC furthermore softens some of the conditions for the “safe harbour” exceptions (including abolishment of the obligation to publish the full report of the management body), which might result in an increased use of the “safe harbour” regime.

 Another simplification introduced by the new regime is the abolishment – for non-listed companies – of the requirements for specific shareholders’ approval and publication of “change of control clauses” having an impact on an NV / SA’s financial situation (such as early reimbursement clauses in finance documents triggered by a change of control).